You can raise your Excel productivity significantly and slash your Excel errors—if you keep your data in an Excel database.

 This is why Excel Tables are Excel’s most commonly used database.

 It might surprise you to learn that you also can use Pivot Tables as your database.
 And when you do so, you can use any Excel worksheet function you can use with Tables—without needing to use the GETPIVOTDATA function at all.

-Here’s the plumbing for pivot data:
+Here’s the plumbing for a Pivot Table database: